elementor/hello-theme-child/README.md

 	- ID = Use the label used in the WP menu trigger.
 E.g "Services".
 	- Note: This is CASE SENSITIVE.
 If you capitalize the S in Services, make sure to Capitalize it in ID field of the elementor section too.

+Notes: It might appear to be buggy when you don't have anything on page except the header & menu.
+It doesn't hide the menu but only "z-index: -1" which make it still hoverable if there are no other sections on the page to cover it.

 **Script**
 ```
 // Mega Menu